Skip to content

 - Core\CoreClass

-skip_violations section contains an associative array where a key (Library\LibClass) is the name of dependant token and values (Core\CoreClass) are dependency tokens.
+skip_violations section contains an associative array where a key (Library\LibClass) is the name of dependent token and values (Core\CoreClass) are dependency tokens.

 Matched violations will be marked as skipped: